 Sewing collars & leashes with an LK-1900BN bartacking machine

-As mentioned on the collars & leashes page, I used a Singer 201-2 to sew collars for 2-3 years.
-Then I bought a Juki LK-1900BN bartacking machine (brochure, instruction manual, parts list & engineer's manual) which lets me go 5-10x faster.
-It has a sewing field of 1.57"w x 1.18"h (40 x 30mm).
+As described on the collars & leashes page, I used a Singer 201-2 to sew collars for 2-3 years.
+I bought a Juki LK-1900BN bartacking machine (brochure, instruction manual, parts list & engineer's manual) which lets me go 5-10x faster.
+The sewing field is 40 x 30mm (1.57"w x 1.18"h).
 It can sew box-x patterns, but doesn't come with any.

 Before buying

-Before getting one of these, keep in mind it's incredibly heavy (110 lbs + the table).
+Keep in mind it's incredibly heavy (110 lbs + the table).
 Having a table with wheels helps a lot.
 Industrial machines traditionally use a "k-leg table."
-Sometimes people add casters to that.
-But, that's kludgey (it raises the foot pedal too.).
+Sometimes people add casters to those.
+But, that's kludgy (it raises the foot pedal too.).
 There are newer designs of tables with wheels (the foot pedal remains at the floor).
-I would try to get the machine with that.
+I would try to get the machine with that table.
 Usually the table is 48"w x 20"d.
-I was able to get my machine with a 36" wide.
+I was able to get my machine on a 36" wide.
 (I didn't need a full table because I have another table next to this one).

-There is high-capacity bobbin version (-BNW) of this machine.
-If you're starting with the -BNH (heavy weight), then it's just four parts to convert to high-capacity.[2]
+There is a high-capacity bobbin version (-BNW).
+If you're starting with the -BNH (heavy weight), then it's just four parts to convert.[2]
 The standard-sized bobbin works fine.
-Replacing the bobbin (and start one winding) doesn't take long after you get used to it.
-But, a large-capacity bobbin (lasting twice as long) is definitely nice.
+Replacing the bobbin (and start an empty winding) doesn't take long after you get used to it.
+But, a large-capacity bobbin (lasting twice as long) is nice.
 I didn't convert mine until I had it 2 years.
 If you don't think you could replace those parts yourself, consider having it done when you buy the machine.

 Pre-loosen screws

-There are a few screws you'll probably need to remove sooner than later.
-I would ask the seller to loosen & re-tighten the following (with grease or anti-seize compound applied) so they'll be easier for you:
+The are a few screws you'll probably need to remove sooner than later.
+Ask the seller to loosen these for you & re-tighten with anti-seize compound:

 "work clamp face plate" screws (5)